PeqNP/GameKit/README.md

 ## Dependencies

+GameKit requires the following projects:
+- Slightly modified version of Cocos2d-x which integrates GameKit APIs.
+- GameKit-iOS
-GameKit heavily relies on two projects, GameKit-iOS and GameKit-Android (Android is not yet complete).
+- GameKit-Android (this is not yet complete)

 The features that the native GameKit libraries provide is equivalent to Cocos's SDKBOX.
 The primary differences between the two projects are:
 - GameKit is fully tested.
 This makes GameKit a _much_ more stable and changeable platform.
 Most new 3rd party services, such as Chartboost, etc. take less than 30 minutes to support.
 - More native land related features including application related features such as (notifications, foreground/background messages, etc.)
 - A _consistent_ API for every module.
 Write integration code only once.
 In addition to this, many of the APIs provide the option to configure which services should be used at run-time.
 The ad API, for instance, even allows you to download this configuration from a remote host.
 This provides you with the ability to change how ads are served.
 More importantly _which_ mediation services to use at any given time.